Spotfin betta

 The spotfin betta or Brunei beauty (Betta macrostoma) is a species of labyrinth fish endemic to the island of Borneo.
 It generally inhabits pools of very slow-moving water along rivers and streams in very shallow waters of 30 cm or less.
-This species grows to a length of 6.7 cm in the wild, and is occasionally found in the aquarium trade; in captivity this species regularly reaches 4 inches in length.
+This species grows to a length of 6.7-10 cm in the wild, and is occasionally found in the aquarium trade; in captivity this species regularly reaches 10.1 cm (4 in) in length.
+It also has a rectangular body.